El Rushball, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned.

 That's what's being undertaken now.

-And I'm not trying to do pressure, I'm just gonna get you prepared.
+And I'm not trying to depress you.

 Some Republicans are big government guys.